fooplugins/foogallery/README.txt

 == Upgrade Notice ==

-Update now to get all the latest features, bug fixes and improvements!
+Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 1.9.30 =
+Date Updated : 2020-08-03
+*	Fix : IMPORTANT fix for WP 5.5 compatibility when editing galleries (gallery template selector was not showing)
+*	New : Support for All in One SEO Pack sitemaps
+*	Update : improved lightbox messages when no lightboxes are installed
+*	Update : Freemius SDK 2.4.0.1
+[//]: # fs_premium_only_begin
+*	Fix : Fix for Slider/Grid PRO custom captions
+[//]: # fs_premium_only_end

 = 1.9.28 =
 Date Updated : 2020-07-18
 *	Fix : Fix for some installs showing thumbnail generation error
 *	Update : better mobile support for admin settings tabs
 *	Update : FooGallery client side 1.4.16
 [//]: # fs_premium_only_begin
 *	New : Self hosted videos now support .OGV files
 *	Fix : Fix for Slider PRO template settings
 *	Fix : Fix for some Vimeo videos importing small thumbnails
 [//]: # fs_premium_only_end

 = 1.9.26 =
 Date Updated : 2020-06-29
 *	Fix : Fix for All-In-One album hidden items still clickable
 *	Fix : Fix for fatal error on some versions of PHP
 *	Update : FooGallery client side 1.4.15
 [//]: # fs_premium_only_begin
 *	New : Multi-level filtering support added
 *	New : Override Lightbox captions to be different from thumbnail captions
 *	New : Lightbox captions can use custom caption template
 *	Update : Changed lightbox tabs to be on multiple levels
 *	Fix : Fix for low resolution thumbnails importing when importing Vimeo videos
 *	Fix : Fix for scroll-jump problem in Lightbox
 [//]: # fs_premium_only_end

 = 1.9.25 =